-3. Solar collectors and solar greenhouses meeting minimum written energy conservation standards administered by the Director may be located in required yards according to the following conditions:

-a.
-In a side yard, no closer than 3 feet from the side lot line; or b.
-In a rear yard, no closer than 15 feet from the rear lot line unless the rear lot line abuts an alley, in which case the solar collector shall be at least 10 feet from the centerline of the alley.

-4. In a front yard, solar greenhouses meeting minimum written energy conservation standards administered by the Director and solariums, in each case that are integrated with the principal structure and have a maximum height of 12 feet, may extend up to 6 feet into the front yard, but no closer than 5 feet from the lot line.

-C. Home Occupations.
+D10 1 exceeds the basic height limit for the zone shall be placed so as not to shade an existing solar 2 collector or property to the north on January 21st, at noon, any more than would a structure built 3 to the maximum permitted height and bulk.
+4 3.
+Solar collectors and solar greenhouses meeting minimum written energy 5 conservation standards administered by the Director may be located in required yards according 6 to the following conditions: 7 a.
+In a side yard, no closer than 3 feet from the side lot line; or 8 b.
+In a rear yard, no closer than 15 feet from the rear lot line unless the 9 rear lot line abuts an alley, in which case the solar collector shall be at least 10 feet from the 10 centerline of the alley.
+11 4.
+In a front yard, solar greenhouses meeting minimum written energy 12 conservation standards administered by the Director and solariums, in each case that are 13 integrated with the principal structure and have a maximum height of 12 feet, may extend up to 6 14 feet into the front yard, but no closer than 5 feet from the lot line.
+15 C. Home Occupations.
 Home occupations are regulated by Section 23.42.050.

-D. Common Structures in Cottage Housing Developments.
-Shared structures that are used by the occupants of more than one dwelling unit are allowed.
-Such structures may include meeting space, a food preparation area, sinks, and toilets, but shall not include either sleeping quarters or bathing facilities.

-E. Urban farms are regulated by Section 23.42.051.
-Urban farms with not more than 4,000 square feet of planting area are permitted outright as an accessory use to any principal use that is permitted outright or allowed by conditional use permit.
-Urban farms with more than 4,000 square feet in planting area may be allowed by conditional use permit as an accessory use to any principal use that is permitted outright or allowed by conditional use permit.
-The Director may grant, condition, or deny a conditional use permit for an urban farm in accordance with the provisions in Section 23.42.051 and Section 23.42.042.
+16 D. Common Structures in Cottage Housing Developments.
+Shared structures that are 17 used by the occupants of more than one dwelling unit are allowed.
+Such structures may include 18 meeting space, a food preparation area, sinks, and toilets, but shall not include either sleeping 19 quarters or bathing facilities.
+20 E. Urban farms are regulated by Section 23.42.051.
+Urban farms with not more than 21 4,000 square feet of planting area are permitted outright as an accessory use to any principal use 22 that is permitted outright or allowed by conditional use permit.
+Urban farms with more than 23 4,000 square feet in planting area may be allowed by conditional use permit as an accessory use